ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 a=99
 ~~~

-During the parse, Ruby sees the use of “a” in the first print statement and,
+During the parse, Ruby sees the use of `a` in the first `print` statement
-as it hasn't yet seen any assignment to “a”, assumes that it is a method
+and, as it hasn't yet seen any assignment to `a`, assumes that it is a method
 call.
-By the time it gets to the second print statement, though, it has seen
+By the time it gets to the second `print` statement, though, it has seen
-an assignment, and so treats “a” as a variable.
+an assignment, and so treats `a` as a variable.

 Note that the assignment does not have to be executed---Ruby just has to have
 seen it.
 This program does not raise an error.